Police Reportedly Think Dog The Bounty Hunter Store Robbery Was An Inside Job

 The heartbreak continues for Dog the Bounty Hunter.
-Shortly after losing his wife Beth, Duane “Dog” Chapman’s Colorado store was robbed and some of Beth’s personal belongings were taken.
-Now, investigators are thinking that the heist may have been someone the Chapman’s knew.
+Shortly after losing his wife, Beth, Duane “Dog” Chapman’s Colorado store was robbed and some of Beth’s personal belongings were taken.
+Now, investigators are thinking that the heist may have been pulled off by someone the Chapmans knew.

 According to The Blast, law enforcement in Edgewater, Colorado has been looking into the break-in.
-The burglars hit the souvenir shop on August 1, smashing through the front door and taking some high-value merchandise, along with some furniture and some family heirlooms.
+The burglars hit the souvenir shop on August 1, smashing through the front door and taking some high-value merchandise, along with some furniture and family heirlooms.
 They also nabbed some tributes left for Beth by fans in a sort of makeshift memorial for the late reality star.

-An employee noticed that something was wrong when they drove to the store, which primarily sells merchandise related to their show, to get a little work done and noticed the smashed door and ransacked interior.
+An employee noticed that something was wrong when they drove to the store, which primarily sells merchandise related to their show, to get a little work done, and noticed the smashed door and ransacked interior.

 Police are apparently targeting their investigation at individuals who are familiar with the way the store works, which means that the robbery may have been done by people who were close to the Chapmans.